A Unified Data Representation Learning for Non-parametric Two-sample Testing: Experiments

-\textbf{Discussion of Sequential Two-sample Testing.} Moreover, sequential two-sample testing methods also utilize information from the test data but is a different problem setting from ours.
-We provide detailed descriptions of sequential two-sample testing in Appendix \ref{sequential_tst}, along with experimental results \ref{sequential_result} demonstrating that our methods outperform these approaches within our setting.
-Additionally, we discuss how our proposed paradigm can be applied to other supervised two-sample testing methods, potentially enhancing their performance in two-sample testing.
+\textbf{Discussion of Sequential Two-sample Testing.} Sequential two-sample testing methods also utilize information from the test data but has a different problem setting from what we are interested in.
+In our problem setting, we assume the total number of samples is \emph{fixed and given}, and we are trying to distinguish whether these two given samples are from the same distribution or not.
+No more extra data are provided for testing data and the test data is known, so it can be regarded as a \emph{transductive learning problem}, while the sequential two-sample testing assumes the testing data can infinitely arrive as batch.
+We provide detailed descriptions of sequential two-sample testing in Appendix \ref{sequential_tst}, along with experimental results in Appendix \ref{sequential_result} demonstrating that RL-TST can outperform these sequential approaches within the same setting.